asamuzaK/withExEditor/README.md

 ### Editor Config Path

+* Enter the path of editor configuration JSON file.

+### Editor Path

-* Enter the path of `editorconfig.json` which you created for withExEditorHost.
+* Enter the path of the editor.

+### Command Line Options

+* Enter command line options.
+* Quote the argument if it contains spaces or backslashes.

+### Put File Path After Command Line Options

+* When specifying the file, some editor requires to put the file path after command arguments.
+Check in such case.

 ### Editor Label

 * Enter the label of the editor.
-* Disabled if editor config path field is not filled, or could not find the host etc.
+* Disabled if editor config path and/or editor path fields are not filled, editor is not executable, etc.

 ### Access Key

 * Access key commonly used for the context menu, for the shortcut to open the options page, and for the shortcut to execute the editor directly.
-* Choose any key, but it must be a single character.
+* Access key can be any key from 'a' to 'z'.
 * In the context menu, press 'key' itself.
-* NOTE: accesskey in context menu is not yet implemented in WebExtensions.
+* NOTE: accesskey in context menu is not yet implemented in Gecko browsers.

 ### Enable Shortcut Key To Open The Options Page

-* To open the options page, press 'Ctrl + Alt + key' ('Cmd + Opt + key' on Mac).
+* To open the options page, press 'Alt + Shift + key' ('Opt + Shift + key' on Mac).

 ### Enable Shortcut Key To Execute The Editor Directly

-* To execute the editor without going through the context menu, press 'Ctrl + Shift + key' ('Cmd + Shift + key' on Mac).
+* To execute the editor without going through the context menu, press 'Ctrl + Shift + key'.

 ### Enable During Private Browsing